optuna/optunahub/docs/source/index.rst

 The `optunahub <https://github.com/optuna/optunahub/>`__ library provides Python APIs to load and use packages from the OptunaHub registry.
 Please check out `Tutorials for Users <./tutorials_for_users/index.html>`__  as well.

-**If you are interested in registering your own features in OptunaHub**, please visit `theoptunahub-registry repository <https://github.com/optuna/optunahub-registry>`__ and submit a pull request there.
+**If you are interested in registering your own features in OptunaHub**, please visit `the optunahub-registry repository <https://github.com/optuna/optunahub-registry>`__ and submit a pull request there.
 More details are available in `Tutorials for Contributors <./tutorials_for_contributors.html>`__.

 Usage